mitojala/tsoha-mtb-spots/README.md

 User must register in order to use the application.

+Admins can remove spots.

 Mouse hover on a google maps marker shows the spot name.
+Clicking on the marker opens an infowindow.
 Otherwise the functions are self explanatory at the moment.

 ---